IPv6

 Enabling IPv6 on an Interface

-The ipv6 enable command enables IPv6 on the configuration mode interface if it does not have a configured IPv6 address.
+The ipv6 enable command enables IPv6 in the Configuration Mode if it does not have a configured IPv6 address.
 It also configures the interface with an IPv6 address.

-The no ipv6 enable command disables IPv6 on a configuration mode interface not configured with an IPv6 address.
-Interfaces configured with an IPv6 address are not disabled by this command.
+The no ipv6 enable command disables IPv6 on an interface not configured with an IPv6 address.
+This command does not disable interfaces configured with an IPv6 address.

 Example